How to check your credit report

 All three credit agencies have a statutory obligation to provide you with your credit report for £2, and you can access your report online or by asking for a written copy.
 Your statutory credit report shows a snapshot of your current credit history.

 Callcredit, under the brand name Noddle) and ClearScore (who base their service on Equifax data) also offer free access to your credit report for life, so it’s worth just applying for this rather than paying for a statutory report.

 It is often worth getting a copy of your credit report from all three credit reference agencies if you’ve not applied for it before or if you’ve not checked it for quite some time.
 That’s because different credit reference agencies may have credit information from different lenders (although there is quite a lot of overlap between them).

 Full credit report services

-Be aware that repeatedly applying for credit can harm your chances of getting credit, as lots of credit searches make it appear as if you are having problems.
+Be aware that repeatedly applying for credit can harm your chances of getting credit, as lots of credit searches may indicate you’re having problems.